No. 3 Zenith (1899)

-It takes photos of 3.25 x 5.25 inch (8,3 x 10,8 cm) on glass plates in double holders or on film in a special roll holder.
-According to literature there also were made models in 9 x 12 cm size.
+It takes photos of 3.25 x 4.25 inch (8,3 x 10,8 cm) on glass plates in double holders or on film in a special roll holder.
+There also is a model in 9 x 12 cm size.

 The settings of the No. 3 Zenith are as simple as those of the No. 4 Eureka:

 - a key on the side to set the distance on a round scale

 - a one speed shutter with the option of a time exposure setting

 Only 2000 (plus 1000 in the 9x12 cm size) were made during 1899-1900 and today it is not often seen.

 Please see the No. 2 Eureka for further explanation why these cameras were put on the market.